Annibor/flowfocus-daily-planner/README.md

 ## Languages

-- This website was bulit using HTML and CSS.
+- This website was bulit using HTML, CSS and Javascript.

 ## Software